Do you want to become a copy editor? You can do it even if you don’t have a lot of experience in the field.

 - Having great organizational skills.
-That’s essential because you will need to keep an eye on deadlines and to make sure to do tasks in the right order.
+That’s essential because you will need to monitor deadlines and do tasks in the right order.

 - Strong writing skills.
-This is quite obvious as you need to be an authority when it comes to language and communications.
+This is quite obvious, as you need to be an authority in language and communications.

-4. What is an average copy editor salary?
+4. What is an average copy editor’s salary?